RunOnFlux/fluxd/contrib/ci-workers/README.md

 # Setting up a latent worker on Amazon EC2

-1. Add a regular (non-latent) worker to the master.cfg for dev-ci.z.cash, and deploy the changes.
+1. Add a regular (non-latent) worker to the master.cfg for dev-ci.zel.cash, and deploy the changes.
   - This enables the Ansible playbook to run to completion, ending in the worker connecting to the master.

 2. Start a basic EC2 instance using the template AMI for the target OS.
-  - Choose the smallest instance size, it won't be used for building Zcash.
+  - Choose the smallest instance size, it won't be used for building Zelcash.

 3. Figure out which user to log into the instance with.
   - E.g. for the Ubuntu template, use "ubuntu" instead of "root"